randylubin/blog-randylubin/_drafts/prerendering-vue-for-story-synth-unfurls.md

   unfurls for different games.

 ---
 This weekend I went down a bit of a rabbit hole trying to get social media unfurls to work properly for specific games in Story Synth (which is built in Vue.js).
-In the end, I got it working but I had to make tweaks up and down the stack to get there!
+In the end, I got it working but I had to make tweaks up and down the stack to get there.
+Warning - this will be fairly technical and in the weeds but if someone else shares this problem hopefully it saves them some time!

 ![Around the Realm unfurl, showing the game's logo](/images/screen-shot-2021-02-07-at-8-22-04-am.png "The final unfurl for Around the Realm")